zhangc1210/fastcgipp/README.md

 ## News ##

+**April 5, 2018** - It's been long enough, 3.0 is now official and marked stable.

 **May 28, 2016** - Some good examples are now done and in the documentation.
 I've got said documentation hosted online now so [check it out][13].